Gone (TV series)

 Gone is an internationally co-produced police procedural crime drama television series created by Matt Lopez and produced by NBCUniversal International Studios.
-Based on Chelsea Cain's 2014 novel One Kick, the series revolves around Kit "Kick" Lannigan (Leven Rambin), a child abduction survivor, who is recruited by FBI Agent Frank Novak (Chris Noth) for a special task force dedicated to solving missing persons cases.
-The supporting cast features Danny Pino as John Bishop, Andy Mientus as James Finley and Tracie Thoms as FBI Agent Maya Kennedy.
+Based on Chelsea Cain's 2014 novel One Kick, the series revolves around Kit "Kick" Lannigan (Leven Rambin), a child abduction survivor, who is recruited by FBI agent Frank Novak (Chris Noth) for a special task force dedicated to solving missing persons cases.
+The supporting cast features Danny Pino as John Bishop, Andy Mientus as James Finley and Tracie Thoms as FBI agent Maya Kennedy.

 Despite being produced by TF1 in France and RTL Television's sister network VOX in Germany, the series had its world premiere in Australia on Universal Channel on 13 November 2017.
 In France, the series premiered on TF1, beginning on 23 January 2018 and ending on 27 February 2018.
 In Germany, the series aired on VOX a day after the French broadcast.
 In the United Kingdom, the series premiered on Universal Channel on 19 March 2018.
-In the U.S., WGN America acquired the rights to the series in June 2018; it was set to be shown on that channel in early 2019.
+In the United States, WGN America acquired the rights to the series in June 2018; it was set to be shown on that channel in early 2019.

 Plot

-Katherine "Kit/Kick" Lannigan survives a childhood abduction and is rescued by FBI Agent Frank Novak.
+Katherine "Kit/Kick" Lannigan survives a childhood abduction and is rescued by FBI agent Frank Novak.
 In the years since, a determined Kick trains in martial arts and the use of firearms.
 Novak persuades her to join a special task force that he created which is dedicated to solving abductions and missing persons cases.